kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

       pluginName: postgres-database-plugin
     ```

-- `allowedRoles` : `optional`.
+- `allowedRoles` : `Optional`.
 Specifies a list of roles allowed to use this connection.
     Default to `"*"` (i.e. any role can use this connection).

     ```yaml